 PFAS Information

 PFAS are synthetic chemicals that have been manufactured and used by a broad range of industries since the 1940s.
 PFAS are used in many applications because of their unique physical properties such as resistance to high and low temperatures, resistance to degradation, and nonstick characteristics.
 PFAS have been detected worldwide in the air, soil, and water.
 Due to their widespread use and persistence in the environment, most people in the United States have been exposed to PFAS.
-Currently PFAS chemicals are not regulated under the Safe Drinking Water Act.
+As of April 2024, PFAS chemicals are under the Safe Drinking Water Act.
 The EPA has made it a priority to address PFAS issues because of their widespread use and associated health effects.

 How Can PFAS Get Into Drinking Water?